Man Who Set Himself On Fire Outside Trump's Trial Reveals Shocking Motive In His Political Manifesto

 The manifesto includes references to a complex conspiracy involving cryptocurrencies and governmental collusion, echoing themes from Azzarello's recent social media activity.

 "I hope you know how powerful you are.
-I wish you a hell of a lot more than luck," he concluded the lengthy manifesto.
+I wish you a hell of a lot more than luck," he concluded the lengthy manifesto, per TMZ.

 Man Who Set Himself On Fire Is 'Alive And Intubated' But In Critical Condition